gregraka/gregraka.github.io/qs_users_install.md

 After you have verified that your device meets the necessary [system requirements](./qs_users_sysreqs.html), you must install the ownCloud client.

-The ownCloud client runs on your workstation, laptop, tablet, and so on and enables you to connect to a server where you can use ownCloud.
+The ownCloud client runs on your workstation, laptop, tablet, and so on, and enables you to connect to a server where you can use ownCloud.

 ## Run the Client Installation Wizard